 As for Bella, she would have to go with the Whole30 diet.
 "I would suggest the Whole30 plan over the ketogenic diet although both of them are very restrictive," she says.
 "Whole30 incorporates produce, protein, and healthy fat.
 Whole30 also has a logical progression to the next stage after 30 days by gradually reincorporating many foods."
 The keto diet, on the other hand, "restricts produce in order to stay in ketosis and encourages very high fat intake.
 High saturated food consumption is especially worrisome to me.
 Most people are simply not disciplined or knowledgeable enough to follow this diet correctly and never really go into ketosis, but end up consuming large quantities of fat and sodium in the process."

-As always, consult an expert (such as any one of these top nutritionists) before you partake in a new eating plan.
+As always, consult an expert before you partake in a new eating plan.
 It's important to consider your specific health issues, goals, and lifestyle before implementing dietary change.
 On that note, always be kind to yourself and do only what's best for you.
 The rest is moot.
 (While we're on the topic of "you doing you," check out the best fitness tips from expert trainers.)